remilabs/cpc-2025/stringshift/problem.md

 would result in the following output:

 ```
-of construction is both a valuable skill and an enjoyable pasttimero
+of construction is both a valuable skill and an enjoyable pastimero
 ```

 ## Output Format